blakemcbride/APLKeyedFiles/KF_README.txt

 file system.
 See SQL_README.txt

 The keyed file system utilizes the workspace named KeyedFiles.
-This is contained in a file names KeyedFiles.xml This workspace contains all of the functions you will need.
+This is contained in a file names KeyedFiles.apl This workspace contains all of the functions you will need.
 The SQL functions (the ones who's names begin with SQL) in this workspace were written by Elias Mårtenson.
 You may need to copy this file into your workspaces